 Executive Director India ITME Society

-We will promote the 'Make in India' initiative of government through various forums
+Will promote 'Make in India' initiative of government

 India International Textile Machinery Exhibitions Society or the 'India ITME Society' is a non-profit apex industry body, established in 1980, with the sole motto to support and serve the textile engineering industry through exhibitions and events.
 Seema Srivastava - Executive Director of ITME Society, speaks to Fibre2Fashion on the role the Society has played in the last 40 years, to facilitate and stimulate the growth of the textile machinery industry, dealing with the many challenges the industry faces.